Effect of streaks on hypersonic boundary layer instability: Building streaky baseflows

 \section{Building streaky baseflows}

-A canonical flat-plate baseflow is obtained by time marching the boundary layer in the domain until $\mathsfbi{N}(\pmb q) \leq 10^{-8}$.
+A canonical flat-plate baseflow is obtained by time marching the boundary layer in the domain until $\bm{\mathsf N}(\pmb q) \leq 10^{-8}$.
 From this initial baseflow, to obtain the streaky baseflow, an exogenous body force is added close to the boundary.
 This forcing is determined based on a locally parallel spatial transient growth analysis.
+The choice of producing the streak by the introduction of a vortical optimal disturbance is motivated by the idea of having a controlled and reproducible streak amplification within the domain as optimal disturbances provide an upper bound of streak growth.
 The two following sections give the details of the procedure.